niklaskks/pure_json/README.md

  content_project_id = 99999999999999
  ```
 1. Save that file
-1. Execute `upload-file.py` in your preferred fashion (cli, from IDE, make executable and double-click...)
+1. Execute `uploader/upload-file.py` in your preferred fashion (cli, from IDE, make executable and double-click...)
- - Mind that this tool requires python3!
+ - Keep in mind that this tool requires python3!

+## Convert .xslx to .json
+1. Put your **xslx file** into the `json_extractor` directory
+2. Open `json_extractor/config.py` and set the required variables to map .xslx column names to key names.
+3. Set the `IMPORT_UNCONFIGURED` variable to `False` to only import fields specified in the `LAYOUT` dict.

 ## Tips and Tricks